 Prefab Concrete Pool Benefits

 When compared to a traditional concrete pool, precast concrete pools are much faster to install because you don’t need to wait for the concrete to cure on site.
 Instead, precast pools are ready to install on delivery day.
-We’ve made installation so efficient that you don’t even need to hire a specialized pool builder to manage this — you can bring your own builder (BYOB), choose an existing Plungie installing customer, or install as an owner-builder to streamline the process.
+We’ve made installation so efficient that you don’t even need to hire a specialist pool builder to manage this — you can bring your own builder (BYOB) or install as an owner-builder to streamline the process.

 Suitable For Difficult Blocks

 Our precast concrete pools have been featured in some seriously impressive properties.
-The classic, clean lines of the Plungie Max helped it fit seamlessly into the backyard of this Lake of the Ozarks project without detracting from the impressive lake views.
-The versatility of a Plungie means it can just as easily be the focal point of the backyard, as highlighted by the stunning Plungie Original installed by Lone Star Builders.
+The classic, clean lines of the Plungie Max helped it fit seamlessly into the backyard of the Rubiks Cubed project while allowing the architecture of the home to stand out.
+The versatility of Plungie means it can just as easily be the focal point of the backyard, as highlighted by the stunning Plungie Arena at the Clay House project.

 Prefab Concrete Pool Disadvantages

-Precast concrete pools are formed in standardized molds, so you’re not able to customize the shape or size of the pool.
+Precast concrete pools are formed in standardised moulds, so you’re not able to customise the shape or size of the pool.
 With four sizes to choose from, we’re sure you’ll find a Plungie to suit your backyard.
-The same goes for our ecoFinish interior coating — you’re not able to select a custom color, but there are six versatile shades to choose from.
-If you have your heart set on custom interior tiling, we can leave the interior of the pool bare so you can customize the finish after installation.
+The same goes for our ecoFinish interior coating — you’re not able to select a custom colour, but there are six versatile shades to choose from.
+If you have your heart set on custom interior tiling, we can leave the interior of the pool bare so you can customise the finish after installation.

 Must Be Lifted Into Place

 If you are installing a pool on an existing property, there is an incredibly slight risk of damage to the house as the pool is being lifted over.
-With our detailed Studio, Original, and Max lifting guides and a reputable crane hire company, this won’t be an issue, though.
+With our detailed lifting guides and a reputable crane hire company, this won’t be an issue, though.

 Custom Concrete Pool Benefits